apache/nifi-fds/README.md

 ## Release Managment

-For developers with permissions releasing a new version of FDS is simple with [grunt bump](https://github.com/vojtajina/grunt-bump)
+For developers with permissions releasing a new version of the NiFi Fluid Design System is simple with [grunt bump](https://github.com/vojtajina/grunt-bump)

-## Running the FDS demo locally
+## Running the demo locally

 For developers that would like to contribute to the demo please checkout the `gh-pages` branch: